sympower/dt-data-load-tool/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-google-cloud-functions.md

 # Deploy a pipeline with Google Cloud Functions

-This guide shows you how to deploy a pipeline using the gcloud shell and dlt CLI commands.
+This guide shows you how to deploy a pipeline using the gcloud shell and data_load_tool CLI commands.
 To deploy a pipeline using this method, you must have a working knowledge of GCP and its associated services, such as Cloud Functions, IAM and permissions, and GCP service accounts.

 To deploy a pipeline with GCP Cloud Functions, navigate to the directory on your local machine or cloud repository (e.g., GitHub, Bitbucket) from where the function code is to be deployed.

 ## 1. Setup pipeline

-1. In this guide, we'll be setting up the dlt
-   [Notion verified source](../../dlt-ecosystem/verified-sources/notion).
+1. In this guide, we'll be setting up the data_load_tool [Notion verified source](../../dlt-ecosystem/verified-sources/notion).
 However, you can use any verified source or create a custom one to suit your needs.
 1. In the terminal:
    - Run the following command to initialize the verified source with Notion and create a pipeline example with BigQuery as the target.

      ```sh
-     dlt init notion bigquery
+     data_load_tool init notion bigquery
      ```

    - After the command executes, new files and folders with the necessary configurations are created in the main directory where the command was executed.